iechor/docs/content/network/network-tutorial-macvlan.md

     environment.

     ```console
-    $ docker network create -d macvlan \
+    $ iechor network create -d macvlan \
       --subnet=172.16.86.0/24 \
       --gateway=172.16.86.1 \
       -o parent=eth0.10 \
       my-8021q-macvlan-net
     ```

-    You can use `docker network ls` and `docker network inspect my-8021q-macvlan-net` commands to verify that the network exists, is a `macvlan` network, and has parent `eth0.10`.
-You can use `ip addr show` on the Docker host to verify that the interface `eth0.10` exists and has a separate IP address
+    You can use `iechor network ls` and `iechor network inspect my-8021q-macvlan-net` commands to verify that the network exists, is a `macvlan` network, and has parent `eth0.10`.
+You can use `ip addr show` on the iEchor host to verify that the interface `eth0.10` exists and has a separate IP address

 2. Start an `alpine` container and attach it to the `my-8021q-macvlan-net`